Tetreault-Pain-Imaging-Lab/ChronicPainDWI/tractometry/README.md

 # Tractometry

 After bundle segmentation, we ran tractometry using another scil lab pipeline : [tractometry_flow](https://github.com/scilus/tractometry_flow).
 Just like we did to run rbx_flow, we used combine_flow to setup the input directory structure.
+As mentionned in the main ReadMe file, there is an issue (https://github.com/scilus/scilpy/issues/843) with some bundles with too few streamlines when running directly on rbx outputs.
+Removing problematic bundles from the data seems to work, but finding out wich bundle is problematic can be complicated.
+We also worked around this issue by calling tractometry_flow with the --`use_provided_centroids` option set to `false`.
+However you should see if that issue has been fixed before continuing with this tractometry.

 ## combine_flows
 We used the script `combineflow_for_tractometry_cc.sh` which simply calls the tree_for_rbx_flow.sh script from the [combine_flows](https://github.com/scilus/combine_flows) repository to create a directory on which we can run tractometry_flow directly.
 This directory should have the folowing structure before running tractometry_flow :